fl101/awardfares-blog/_posts/2024-07-01-broad-search-guide.md

 If you lack inspiration for your next travel destination and wonder what other popular places our users consider burning their points at, don't worry; we've got you covered.
 AwardFares saves the results from recent searches across different users and lets you easily explore what's hot.

-We call it **Broad Search**, and in this brief guide, we explain everything about it so you can use it to unlock new destinations.
+We call it **Broad Search**, and in this brief guide we explain everything about it, so you can use it to unlock new destinations.

-*Note: Remember that our searches are anonymous, and we never require your login credentials for the frequent flyer programs.*

 ## Understanding Broad Searches